Cricket’s Shorthand Course

 Good Textbook

 If your textbook has material keyed to each chapter, trust it.
-Both Cricket’s and Swem’s methods for dictation practice automatically give you more reps and higher speed for easy (short) passages.
-If you notice in advance that a passage is short, consider raising your key speeds to save repetitions.
+Dictation length will go up at a reasonable speed.
+Both Cricket’s and Swem’s methods for dictation practice will automatically adjust speed for easy or difficult passages.
+If you notice in advance that a passage is short, consider raising your key speeds to reach the top speed with fewer repetitions.

 Other Textbooks